 It is impossible to build a great brand or deliver a great customer experience (in a sustainable way) without creating a great experience for your employees

 There are many emerging frameworks that explain the core elements of a great Employee Experience.
 I tend to use Jacob Morgan’s framework that covers four key domains:

 Another helpful framework (from Forrester) talks about three components of any experience;

 - Emotion… How did the experience make someone feel?

 - Efficiency… Did the experience deliver what was expected?

 - Ease… How easy (or hard) was it?

 The first component in this model (how you make people feel) is the most important component of any experience – because it is what people remember.

 There are many ways to create a great employee experience.
 Many of the elements of a great employee experience do not rely upon significant investments… but all elements require a strong leadership and a deep belief that you must take care of your people in order for them to take care of your customers.

-How Do I Harness The Power Of A Connected EX-CX Strategy?
+Harnessing The Power Of A Connected EX-CX Strategy

 There is a powerful virtuous cycle that is created when you focus on improving your employee experience with the dual intention of creating a great place to work and providing a great customer experience.